dkotegaonkar/internal-transfers/README.md

-A backend system for processing internal financial transactions between accounts using **Go** and **PostgreSQL**.
+A backend system for processing internal for transactions between accounts using **Go** and **PostgreSQL**.
 Exposes RESTful endpoints for creating accounts, querying balances, and securely transferring funds between accounts.

 ---